What and why with instructions included

 - Copy/Paste the code into your password vault if it supports free-form secure notes.
 Alternatively, encrypt the file and save the password to that encryption to your password vault.

-- Take a photo of the code and save the image in some secure manner.
+- Take a photo of the code and save the image in a secure manner.
 (Be careful if you have any sort of auto-upload of your smartphone photos enabled.)

 Most importantly, make sure you have access when you need it.